robbychen/simple-buttons-creator/README.txt

 = 1.0 =
 * Initial release

+= 1.01 =
+* Fixed missing link color issue

+= 1.02 =
+* Updated sqlite class to preserve the database when updating the plugin.

+= 1.02.1 =
+* Dummy update to test the sqlite database

+= 1.03 =
+* Added an internal style for correctly displaying the button text color.

+= 1.03.1 =
+* Fixed a PHP offset error which could cause white screen in the front page.

+= 1.03.2 =
+* Fixed a PHP style error which could cause white screen in the front page.

 == Upgrade Notice ==

 = 1.0 =
 This is a initial release.
 No upgrade is necessary.

+= 1.02 =
+* This upgrade will reset the database.
+Make sure to backup the details for all your created buttons before upgrading.